Professional Practice Examinations

 The deferral deadline is the last day that you can request to defer your scheduled examination to another future session.
 Deferral requests can be submitted to [email protected].

 Please note that due to COVID-19, exam sessions since April 2020 have been strictly held in virtual proctoring format.
-We anticipate this will continue for the remaining sessions of 2020 and most of 2021 and it is undetermined when testing centres will be available for candidates.
+We anticipate this will continue for the remaining sessions in 2021 and until further notice.
+Our service provider (APEGA) has not determined when testing centres will be available for candidates.

 Most major cities in Canada have exam centres where the exam can be taken.
 If you reside in a remote location in Canada or outside of Canada, candidates will have the option to take the exam via virtual proctoring.
 Refer to the NPPE Candidate Guide for detailed information on the requirements.